Complete Modified Logarithmic Sobolev inequality for sub-Laplacian on $SU(2)$: Final discussion

 Our main Theorem \ref{thm:main} states that any sub-Laplacian $\cL=-\sum_{i=1}^k X_i^*X_i$ generated by a collection of vector fields satisfying (i) H\"ormander's condition and (ii) the gradient estimates

-for some integrable function $C(t)$, satisfies CMLSI.
-Up to this writing, such estimates were obtained for $\operatorname{SU}\left( 2 \right)$ \cite{BaudoinBonnefont2009} and nilpotent Lie group \cite{Melcher2008} including Heisenberg group \cite{DriverMelcher2005}.
-It is desired to know whether \eqref{eq:gre} holds for a large class of sub-Laplacians on compact Lie group, which will imply dimension-free estimate for corresponding quantum Markov semigroups as discussed in Section \ref{sec:su2}.
-Nevertheless, answering this question is beyond the scope of this paper.
+for some integrable function $C(t)$, satisfies a CMLSI.
+Up to the writing of this paper, such estimates were obtained for $\operatorname{SU}\left( 2 \right)$ in \cite{BaudoinBonnefont2009} and for nilpotent Lie groups in \cite{Melcher2008} including Heisenberg group in \cite{DriverMelcher2005}.
+An interesting question is to explore whether \eqref{eq:gre} holds for a larger class of sub-Laplacians on compact Lie groups, which by our results will imply a CMLSI and a dimension-free estimate for the corresponding quantum Markov semigroups as discussed in Section \ref{sec:su2}.
+Nevertheless, answering this question is beyond the scope of the current paper.